Symphony No. 4 (Brahms)

 The Symphony No. 4 in E minor, Op.
 98 by Johannes Brahms is the last of his symphonies.
 Brahms began working on the piece in Mürzzuschlag, then in the Austro-Hungarian Empire, in 1884, just a year after completing his Symphony No. 3.
-It was premiered on October 25, 1885, in Meiningen, Germany.
+Brahms conducted the Court Orchestra in Meiningen, Germany, for the work's premiere on 25 October 1885.

 Instrumentation

 The symphony is scored for two flutes (one doubling on piccolo in the third movement only), two oboes, two clarinets, two bassoons, contrabassoon (third and fourth movements), four horns, two trumpets, three trombones (fourth movement only), timpani (two in first and second movements, three in third and fourth movements), triangle (third movement only), and strings.

 Movements

 The symphony is divided into four movements with the following tempo markings:

 This is the only one of Brahms' four symphonies to end in a minor key.
 A typical performance lasts about 40 minutes.

 Analysis

 I. Allegro non troppo

 This movement is in sonata form, although it features some unique approaches to development.
-For instance, there is no repeat of the exposition; according to Malcolm MacDonald, the music is so "powerfully organic and continuously unfolding" that such a repeat would hinder forward progress.
+For instance- alone amongst the first movements of his four symphonies- there is no repeat of the exposition; according to Malcolm MacDonald, the music is so "powerfully organic and continuously unfolding" that such a repeat would hinder forward progress.

 The opening theme is initially serene in character, although its composition in a chain of descending thirds adds a fateful air.
 Its left-versus-right fragmented melodic form (duh-DUM, da-DEE, duh-DUM, da-DEE) also introduces a feeling of conflict which Brahms uses as a fundamental motivation throughout the movement.